CuriBio/curibio.sdk/docs/source/gettingstarted.rst

 This section will demonstrate how to install the SDK and get started with it.

-Download curibio.sdk to Online Jupyter notebook
+Download curibio.sdk to the Online Jupyter notebook
 -----------------------------------------------

 First, create a new code cell